NEWS AND UPDATES

 Assigning: David Ingram

 Mentorship: Brad Campbell

 Central Region Assignments

-If you reside in and around Calgary and wish to officiate higher levels of hockey in and around Calgary (starting at Peewee hockey and working up), you will receive assignments from one of the Central Region assignors responsible for this hockey.
+If you reside in and around Calgary and wish to officiate higher levels of hockey in and around Calgary (starting at U13 hockey and working up), you will receive assignments from one of the Central Region assignors responsible for this hockey.
 This will require you to log into your Goalline account and update your availability.

 Rural Community Assignments

 The Central Region encompasses many communities surrounding Calgary.
 The Region stretches from the BC border to Bassano in the east and from Crossfield south to Claresholm.
 Each community is responsible for assigning the hockey in its area and developing the officials that reside in that community.
 For information the officiating program in each of these communities, contact the appropriate Referee-in-Chief/Coordinator (RIC) for that community (listed below).
 If the community in which you are interested is not listed please contact the Central Region’s Rural Director.